-Credit Flexibility Program

-In 2006, the Ohio General Assembly established the Ohio Core Curriculum (Senate Bill 311), which raised expectations for what Ohio students must know and be able to do to earn a high school diploma.
-At the same time, Senate Bill 31 directed the State Board of Education to develop a statewide plan for implementing methods for students to earn units of high school credit based on the demonstration of subject area competency.
+Our school offers a Credit Flexibility Program for students.
+The Ohio General Assembly established the Ohio Core Curriculum (Senate Bill 311), which raised expectations for what Ohio students must know and be able to do to earn a high school diploma.
+At the same time, Senate Bill 311 directed the State Board of Education to develop a statewide plan for implementing methods for students to earn units of high school credit based on the demonstration of subject area competency.
 In addition to raising the expectations for graduation, lawmakers provided flexibility to students and educators to successfully meet these higher expectations.